thutahw/tp/docs/DeveloperGuide.md

 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

 ### 3.3.
 Logic component
+(Contributed by Li Jianhan and Shi Hui Ling)

 This segment will explain the structure and responsibilities of the Logic component.